RonasIT/laravel-entity-generator/ReadMe.md

     -E|--belongs-to-many  : Set belongsToMany relations between you entity and existed entity.

-    --without-model       : Set this flag if you already have model for this entity.
-Command will find it.
-This flag is a lower priority than --only-model.

-    --without-repository  : Set if you don't want to use Data Access Level.
-Created Service will use special trait for controlling entity.
-This flag is a lower priority than --without-repository.

-    --without-service     : Set this flag if you don't want to create service.

-    --without-controller  : Set this flag if you don't want to create controller.
-Automatically requests and tests will not create too.

-    --without-migration  : Set this flag if you already have table on db.
-This flag is a lower priority than --only-migration.

-    --without-requests    : Set this flag if you don't want to create requests to you controller.

-    --without-factory     : Set this flag if you don't want to create factory.

-    --without-tests       : Set this flag if you don't want to create tests.
-This flag is a lower priority than --only-tests.

-    --without-seeder      : Set this flag if you don't want to create seeder.

     --only-model          : Set this flag if you want to create only model.
-This flag is a higher priority than --without-model, --only-migration, --only-tests and --only-repository.
+This flag is a higher priority than --only-migration, --only-tests and --only-repository.

     --only-repository     : Set this flag if you want to create only repository.
-This flag is a higher priority than --without-repository, --only-tests and --only-migration.
+This flag is a higher priority than --only-tests and --only-migration.

     --only-service        : Set this flag if you want to create only service.